rvrsh3ll/Word-Doc-Video-Embed-EXE-POC/README.md

 * Copy poc.docx to poc.docx.zip
 * Open poc.docx.zip and copy out word\document.xml to another location
 * Open document.xml with a text editor such as VSCode.
-* Replace the base64 encoded blob in poc.html with your desirec payload.
+* Replace the base64 encoded blob in poc.html with your desired payload.
 * Encode ALL characters https://mothereff.in/html-entities
 * Copy encoding to document.xml and paste immediately before &lt;iframe
 * Save document.xml and copy back into word\document.xml